-- Disconnect the mould and the tubing from the sound hook of the hearing instrument as shown.
-Always hold the hook firmly, when pulling off the mould and tubing.
-Otherwise the instrument may be damaged. - Wash the earmould in lukewarm water using a mild soap.
+- Disconnect the earmould and the tubing from the sound hook of the hearing instrument. - Wash the earmould in lukewarm water using a mild soap.
 Do not use strong detergents. - Rinse with water. - Dry the earmould. - Any water drops inside the earmould or tubing should be blown out.
 A special device for this purpose (an earmould blower) is available from your Hearing Care Professional.